Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/configuration/smtp.md

 **Default:** `on`

 **Description:**
-When enabled, Kong Admins will be able to invite Developers to a Dev Portal by using the "Invite" button in the Kong Manager.
+When enabled, Kong admins will be able to invite developers to a Dev Portal by using the Invite button in the Kong Manager.

 **Email:**
 ```